Shubhra2026/Data_Analyst_JobAAj_Sample-Superstore/README.md

 * Technology category contributes the most to profit
 * Certain sub-categories consistently operate at a loss
 * Profitability varies significantly across regions

-This project demonstrates how Excel can be used as a powerful tool for data analysis, enabling the extraction of meaningful insights to support business decision-making.